Comparing Bioanalytical Systems (BASI) and Its Peers

-Bioanalytical Systems (NASDAQ: BASI) is one of 39 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its competitors?
-We will compare Bioanalytical Systems to similar companies based on the strength of its profitability, dividends, earnings, valuation, analyst recommendations, risk and institutional ownership.
+Bioanalytical Systems (NASDAQ: BASI) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
+We will compare Bioanalytical Systems to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, profitability and institutional ownership.

-This table compares Bioanalytical Systems and its competitors gross revenue, earnings per share and valuation.
+This table compares Bioanalytical Systems and its rivals revenue, earnings per share and valuation.

 |Gross Revenue